vryzhov/COSC416-2024/lab4/README.md

   SET  m += {released: Date(released)}
 RETURN count(*);  // 20158

-// Import user and ratings
-WITH  'https://raw.githubusercontent.com/vryzhov/COSC416-2024/main/lab4/' AS base WITH base + "movies-rated.csv" AS uri
+// Import users and their ratings.
+Note that not all movies have ratings WITH  'https://raw.githubusercontent.com/vryzhov/COSC416-2024/main/lab4/' AS base WITH base + "movies-rated.csv" AS uri
 LOAD CSV WITH HEADERS FROM uri AS row